thetschulian/dailyUsed/OTP_QR_to_TEXT/readme.md

 ## 🛠️ Usage

 1. Download the repository.
-2. Open the `html` file in your browser.
+2. Open the `index.html` file with your favourite browser.
 3. Upload an OTP QR code — the tool will extract the secret key in plain text format.
-4. Import the extracted secret into your preferred OTP manager.
+4. Optional: Import the extracted secret into your preferred OTP manager.

 > If errors occur, try cropping the image so that only the QR code remains visible in the screenshot.